NewajShovo/NewajShovo/README.md

 ### Hi there 👋

 Here are some ideas to get you started:
-- 🔭 I’m currently working on ... iOS app development, Objective-C, video & audio messaging.
+- 🔭 I’m currently working on ... iOS app development, Objective-C, video & audio messaging, webSocket base application.
 - Improving my knowledge in algorighms and data-structures.
 <!-- - metalpetal (GPU programming). -->
 <!-- - 🌱 I’m currently learning ...
 Python django, Swift -->